PeruZee/PlanetFunderInitiative/README.md

 Step by Step, even The Mount Everest is climbable.
-We will donate 5% of every lottery to The Ocean Cleanup project
+We will donate 5% of every lottery to The Ocean Cleanup project.

 Contributors welcome.